CU-DBMI/set-website/_posts/2023-09-05-Python-Packaging-as-Publishing.md

 ## Trust: building audience confidence

-{% include figure.html image="images/package-audience-trust.png" caption="Image showing an audience member asking whether they trust a package."  %}
+{% include figure.html image="images/package-audience-trust.png" caption="How much does your audience trust your work?."  %}

 Building an understandable body of content helps tremendously with audience trust.
 What else can we do to enhance project trust?
 The following elements can help improve an audience's trust in packaged Python work.

 ### Source control authenticity

-{% include figure.html image="images/source-control-authenticity.png" caption="Image comparing the difference between a generic or anonymous user and one with greater authenticity."  %}
+{% include figure.html image="images/source-control-authenticity.png" caption="Comparing the difference between a generic or anonymous user and one with greater authenticity."  %}

 Be authentic!
 Fill out your profile to help your audience know the author and why you do what you do.
 See here for [GitHub's documentation on filling out your profile](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/about-your-profile).
 Doing this may seem irrelevant but can go a long way to making technical work more relatable.